mtsraposo/hands-on-ml/README.md

 </p>

 <p style="text-align: justify">
-Most of the code in this repository was inspired on this book.
+Most of the code in this repository was inspired by this book.
 I revisited the content and added different flavors to test my understanding.
 </p>